mattermost/docs/source/welcome/insights.rst

 .. important::

   From Mattermost v8.0, Insights has been disabled for all new instances and for existing servers that upgrade to Mattermost v8.0.
-The Insights feature flag can be re-enabled with an environment variable via ``MM_FEATUREFLAGS_INSIGHTSENABLED=true``.

 Insights offer you visibility into top activities by surfacing the most important events happening within each team within your Mattermost workspace.